 Please, don’t worry about me or panic if you hear that I’m watching The Flash.
 I re-watch The Flash often, and for a plethora of reasons — it’s a delightful show and it brings me great joy.
 I’m not sharing this to worry you.
 I’m sharing this because I think suicide safety plans are important.
 It is important to care for yourself.
 It is important to plan for yourself.
 Much like a fire evacuation plan or flood plan, I believe having a suicide safety plan is vitally important.
 Furthermore, my plan doesn’t completely end here: if I initiate this plan and it doesn’t work I have a phase two (call support system), and a phase three (call doctor)… I even have a phase four (go to hospital/call ambulance).
 My point: I plan for my safety, and I will continue planning for my safety.

 Make a plan

 A suicide safety plan could be the most important plan you make.
 Please, make a safety plan that fits your needs.
 Create a plan that helps you ease into a safe place; mentally and physically.
 You can write your plan down, share it with a loved one, or simply make a promise to yourself.
 Either way, you deserve to be safe.
 Make a plan that will deliver you to safety in times of crisis.

 I’m not a mental health expert or medical professional.
-I’m a housewife and mental health blogger who is living with Bipolar Disorder and Obsessive Compulsive Disorder.
-I can’t offer medical advice, but I sincerely care about you and I want to help.
+I can’t offer medical advice and I’m not trained to help you in a crisis situation.
+I sincerely care about you and I want to help.
+I’ve created a directory of mental health resources, check it out.
+You matter.
 If you or a loved one needs immediate help, call 911, immediately.
-You can also reach out to the Crisis Text Line and Suicide Prevention Lifeline.
-You matter.

 Sincerely, Elizabeth – Uncustomary Housewife